304 North Cardinal St.

 - For bonsai.

 Winter gem boxwood shrubs are best planted in early spring or early fall.
 Plan for a potential size of about 3′ wide by 3′ tall for a winter gem boxwood shrub.
-In temperate areas with favourable environmental conditions, winter gem can become larger, such as 4′ wide by 4′ tall.
+In temperate areas with favorable environmental conditions, winter gems can become larger, such as 4′ wide by 4′ tall.
 Winter gem boxwood can also be kept trimmed to a smaller size between 1.5′-3′ if desired.

 Winter gem boxwood can be grown in full sun conditions to partial shade conditions.
 Its foliage tends to be fuller when grown in sunnier areas, provided the soil is kept moist.
 A slow grower in general, this plant can increase its growth rate with adequate sunlight and soil moisture (though it can only stand a limited amount of either).

-When planted in a row to create a low hedge, winter gem boxwood is generally spaced 2′ apart, measured from the centre of one plant’s trunk to the centre of the next plant’s trunk.
+When planted in a row to create a low hedge, Winter Gem boxwood is generally spaced 2′ apart, measured from the center of one plant’s trunk to the center of the next plant’s trunk.
 Spacing 18″ apart will lead to a thicker hedge more quickly, while spacing 3′ apart is more suited to free-form hedges (rather than formal sheared rows).
 Particularly small nursery plants can be spaced 1′ apart with proper care and attention.

 Boxwood plants grow best in moist soil, but do not tolerate wet/muddy soil.
 Their roots require access to air pockets in the soil just as much as they require access to moisture.
 A well-placed drip irrigation line and a covering of organic mulch can help keep soil moisture balanced and consistent over time.
 Re-measure plant spacing prior to mulching to ensure that none of the plants have shifted and settled in their planting hole.

 “Boxwood requires only light applications of mulch.
 Do not apply more than one inch of mulch over the root zone and keep it clear of the main stem.
 Excessive mulch may encourage vole activity and production of adventitious roots in the mulch layer which are very prone to desiccation (drying) damage.
-Do not cultivate deeply near boxwoods or their shallow roots will be damaged.”Boxwood: Preventing and Managing Common Pests and Diseases, University of Maryland Co-operative Extension
+Do not cultivate deeply near boxwoods or their shallow roots will be damaged.”Boxwood: Identify and Manage Common Problems, University of Maryland Co-operative Extension

 For a healthy and flourishing shrub, follow basic care guidelines for evergreen shrubs grown for their year-round foliage.

 Nitrogen deficiencies seem to be the most common among winter gem boxwood plants in the home landscape.
-Here are some nitrogen-rich natural fertilizers (nitrogen is the first number in the 3-digit NPK fertilizer ratio):
+Use a nitrogen-rich natural fertilizer (nitrogen is the first number in the 3-digit NPK fertilizer ratio).